arviz-devs/arviz/doc/source/community.md

 * [TensorFlow Probability](https://www.tensorflow.org/probability)

-Moreover, there are other libraries that use ArviZ for visualization and diagnostics and/or that are compatible with `InfereceData` objects:
+Moreover, there are other libraries that use ArviZ for visualization and diagnostics and/or that are compatible with `InferenceData` objects:

 * [Bambi](https://bambinos.github.io/bambi/)
 * [corner.py](https://corner.readthedocs.io/en/latest/)